This post may contain affiliate links.

 The Arc Haul Ultra 6oL is fairly light on compression capabilities and attachment capabilities but provides room for you to expand on them if you wish to customize them.

-In addition to roll-top, which provides top-down compression, the Arc Haul Ultra has a static cord-based side compression system that’s tensioned with a line lock.
+In addition to roll-top, which provides top-down compression, the Arc Haul Ultra has a static cord-based side compression system that’s tensioned with line locks.
 There are also sleeping pad attachment cords at the base of the pack, which is a nice feature, not found on most UL backpacks.
 The same cord system can also be used or modified to carry an ice ax or even trekking poles, using the side compression cords to secure the shafts.

 Ultra Fabric

-Comparable Backpacks
+Comparable Ultralight Backpacks (with Frames)

 Make / ModelWeightVentilatedAdjustable Torso